 A similar computational willingness to pay bounds approach to second order stochastic dominance is used in the finance literature to evaluate put and call options (for details, see Levy 1985).

+Partial profit=crop yield x crop price -irrigation cost.

 R and octave code to replicate the analyses for a subset of the data are available here: https://eia2030-ex-ante.github.io/WTP_Bounds_SOSD_Risk_Model/.